eksctl-io/eksctl/docs/proposal-001_add-ons.md

 - fully deterministic behaviour for a given version of eksctl, thereby it should have
     - strict versioning of built-in add-ons by default
     - any externally-sourced config has to be pinned down or vendored *[TBD]*
-    - there should be an option to use latest version or altenative source URL
+    - there should be an option to use latest version or alternative source URL
 - user should be able:
     - remove any add-on (including it's dependencies) at any time
     - customise an add-on in an arbitrary fashion